akshay0709/CPSC473-ProjectOne/readme.txt

 Source code and documentation due April 12
 Use client-side JavaScript, AJAX, and Horizon  to build one of the applications listed below.
 You may use any available third-party Web Service APIs, libraries, or modules, provided that you comply with the terms of their licenses.
 Projects

-Build a site where...
-Parents can share embarrassing baby pictures with their children’s potential dates Neighbors can shame other neighbors for their pets’ and / or children’s bad behavior Workers can anonymously snark about their bosses
-Local bands can solicit feedback on recent shows Politicians can exchange tips about avoiding their constituents Fans can share stories of encounters with their favorite celebrities.
-Students can vote on how likely it is that a given topic will show up on the next test Visitors can create their own “which character are you?” quizzes Contactees can alert each other of their most recent UFO sightings Functionality
+Functionality
 Note that project descriptions are very brief and deliberately underspecified.
 This is your chance for creativity.
 Begin with a set of possible features, plan according to the available time, and build something interesting.
 Think of the project not as a finished application, but as a proof-of-concept, prototype, or Minimum Viable Product.
 Working with other teams